 The earliest way to eat eggs was raw, but once people began to use fire, about a million years ago, they often roasted eggs in the coals.
 With the invention of pottery, about 5000 BC, boiling eggs gradually became more common.
 In ancient Rome, hard-boiled eggs were so common as an appetizer that people said "ab ova ad mala", from eggs to apples, meaning from the beginning of the meal to the end, or from start to finish.
 People also began to use eggs in breads, cakes, and custards.

-Without refrigeration, eggs would keep for only a few days before you had to eat them.
+Eggs would keep for only about a month before you had to eat them.
 To make them keep longer, people would often pickle eggs in salt water and vinegar.
 In China, people fermented eggs to make them keep longer.
 They called this "thousand-year-old eggs" but they are really only a few weeks or a month old.

 To find out more about chickens, check out these books from Amazon.com or from your library: